Who are we?

 Information will only be made available to third parties who assist us with our work.
 We may share information with service providers but only when an appropriate Service Provider Agreement/contract is in place outlining exactly what they are permitted to do.
 Any data processed in the course of such services is processed in compliance with the GDPR.

-Where permitted by law and where appropriate, in order to comply with our legal obligations, we reserve the right to release personal data without your consent and/or without consulting you.
+Where permitted by law, we reserve the right to release personal data without your consent and/or without consulting you, including when we believe that this is appropriate to comply with our legal obligations.

 Where do we store your information?